whoisraa/challenge06-mini/README.md

-# 🌾 Binar Challenge 5 Submission
+# 🌾 Binar miniChallenge 6 Submission

 ## 📋 Prequisites
 ### You'll need these programs installed on your computer